Best laptop deals in the Amazon Prime Day 2024 sale

 Best laptop deals

 Lenovo’s range of budget-friendly Chromebooks are ideal for anyone who doesn’t want to overspend on a laptop they don’t plan on using often.
 As the name suggests, the IdeaPad Slim 3 is thin and lightweight, and thanks to Google’s operating system it’s secure and straightforward to use.
-There’s almost £70 off at Amazon right now.
+There’s more than £100 off at Amazon right now.

 There’s a £100 saving to be had on the Acer Aspire 3 – an excellent mid-range laptop with enough performance to handle your everyday tasks, such as web browsing, video calls and writing, as well as more processor intensive tasks.
 It runs on a decently powerful Intel Core i7 CPU, which, combined with 16GB of RAM and a 512GB SSD means things run smoothly, and it’s quick to boot up.